hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 [Arpit et al. (2019)](#arpit19how) additionally take the backward pass into account and show that $\beta = L^{-1}$ provides stable variance propagation in a ResNet with $L$ skip connections.
 Learning the scaling factor $\beta$ in each layer can also make it possible to keep the variance under control ([Zhang et al., 2019](#zhang19fixup); [De & Smith, 2020](#de20skipinit)).

-Obviously, there are also workarounds that do not quite fit the general formulation with scaling factors $\alpha$ and $\beta.$
-One alternative solution is to make use of an empirical approach to weight initialisation ([Mishkin et al., 2016](#mishkin16lsuv)).
+There are of course also workarounds that do not quite fit the general formulation with scaling factors $\alpha$ and $\beta.$ One alternative solution is to make use of an empirical approach to weight initialisation ([Mishkin et al., 2016](#mishkin16lsuv)).
 By rescaling random orthogonal weight matrices by the empirical variance of the output activations at each layer, [Mishkin et al. (2016)](#mishkin16lsuv) show that it is possible to train ResNets without BN.
 In some sense, this approach can be interpreted as choosing a scaling factor for each layer in the residual branch (and in some of the skip connections).